-Michael Enright Managing Director, Enright, Scott & Associates, Ltd. Sun Hung Kai, Professor of Business Administration, University of Hong Kong, Director of irectorJohnson Electric Holdings Michael Enright Managing Director, Enright, Scott & Associates, Ltd. Sun Hung Kai, Professor of Business Administration, University of Hong Kong, Director of irectorJohnson Electric Holdings
+Michael Enright Managing Director, Enright, Scott & Associates, Ltd. Sun Hung Kai, Professor of Business Administration, University of Hong Kong, Director at irectorJohnson Electric Holdings Michael Enright Managing Director, Enright, Scott & Associates, Ltd. Sun Hung Kai, Professor of Business Administration, University of Hong Kong, Director at irectorJohnson Electric Holdings

 Professor Michael Enright is Professor at the University of Hong Kong; Director of Competitiveness Programs at the Hong Kong Institute of Economics and Business Strategy; Director of Enright, Scott & Associates consultancy, and a Founder of The Competitiveness Institute.
 He has advised governments, corporations, and multilaterals in 25 countries on six continents on international competitiveness, business strategy, regional clustering, and urban development.
 His works include Australia’s Competitiveness: From Lucky Country to Competitive Country, China Into the Future: Making Sense of the World’s Most Dynamic Economy, Regional Powerhouse: The Greater Pearl River Delta and the Rise of China.